sukizzz/sukizzz.github.io/_posts/2023-05-23-confusionandtsnematrix.md

 These evaluation techniques are valuable for understanding the strengths and weaknesses of image classification models.
 By leveraging the insights gained from the Confusion Matrix and the t-SNE Matrix, developers and researchers can make informed decisions to improve their models, enhance accuracy, and gain a deeper understanding of the learned representations.

-> [2] Used for background information research as well as code explaination, see [References](https://sukizzz.github.io/2023/05/25/references.html) for more details.
+> (OpenAI, 2022) Used for background information research, see [References](https://sukizzz.github.io/2023/05/25/references.html) for details.